 With increased economic division between great wealth and bare subsistence poverty, the effects of past failings of our education system likely will grow and certainly won't decrease.
 And, more routine jobs are disappearing because of automation, along with jobs requiring only a modicum of intelligence.
+The education situations.
+The trend toward this kind of activity in schools and in afterschool settings has been referred to as the "maker" movement.

-The education schools of the future will need to attack this problem in diverse ways.
+schools of the future will need to attack this problem in diverse ways.
 Some will try to recreate universal public education.
 Some will try to assure that an open marketplace of educational options is partly disciplined by improved ability to assess the likely utility of various offerings.
 Some may even develop their own offerings in the cyber world.
 The stakes are high.
 If we don't attack these fundamental issues, our value for society as educators will diminish, and education schools as we know them may disappear.

 I believe that among the educational opportunities that should exist in the future are systems like the intelligent tutors that I built.
 Those tutors allowed technicians to take knowledge acquired earlier and apply it to really tough problems, thus learning how to make use of what they had learned before.
 Surely, students should have similar opportunities.
 Some of today's players of computer games do have such opportunities.
 However, the games in which they immerse themselves are not designed to be optimal teachers.
 Perhaps we need games that have built-in tools like the Process Explorer that Marty Nahemow developed.
-Such tools could provide just-intime simple explanations of the science or other understanding behind a particular game situation.
+Such tools could provide just-in-time simple explanations of the science or other understanding behind a particular game situation.
 Perhaps more of the games that are available should allow students to tackle authentic problems that society faces.